Read our 7-step checklist covering key areas to help your school or trust achieve GDPR compliance.

 You must appoint a DPO if you are a public authority.
-Some schools share a DPO via their multi-academy trust or if they are in a federation with other schools.
+Some schools share a DPO via their multi-academy trust or in a federation with other schools.
 Each school must (whether they have their own DPO or not) have sufficient staff and skills to discharge obligations under the GDPR.

 2. Update your school’s or trusts privacy notice

 The privacy notice discloses how a school gathers, uses, discloses, and manages a child/Parent/Guardian’s data.
 It fulfils a legal requirement to protect privacy.
 The GDPR sets out the information you should supply and when individuals should be informed.
 You can find privacy notice model documents for schools on gov.uk.

 3. Process personal data securely

 The regulations require that all the personal data you hold in your school is processed in a manner that ensures its security.
 This includes protection against unauthorised or unlawful processing and accidental loss, destruction or damage.
 More guidance is available on the ICO website.